tstangenberg/vagrant-stash/README.md

 ----------------

 1. Download Ubuntu 12.04
-1. Create a new virtual machine, install Ubuntu and forward port 7990
+1. Create a new virtual machine, install Ubuntu and forward port 7990 for HTTP and port 7999 for SSH requests.
 1. Inside the virtual machine
   1. Download & Install [Java][6]
   1. Download & Install & Start [Stash][1]